d-unsed/ruru/README.md

 Warning!
 The crate is a WIP.

+It is recommended to use [Thermite](https://github.com/malept/thermite) gem, a Rake-based helper for building and distributing Rust-based Ruby extensions.

 To be able to use Ruru, make sure that your Ruby version is 2.2.0 or higher.

 1. Your local MRI copy has to be built with the `--enable-shared` option.
 For